Deadlock prevails as tallying resumes in Israeli election | Politics

 Netanyahu is on trial for fraud, breach of trust, and accepting bribes in three cases.
 He has denied any wrongdoing and has dismissed the charges as a witch-hunt by biased law enforcement and media.

-A final tally of the votes was expected to be completed on Friday.
+A final tally of the votes was expected to be completed by Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)